About sexual assault

 If your child is under 16 years of age, you’ll need to give your consent for the forensic medical examination.

-Teenagers sometimes change their minds following these examinations and decide not to follow through with police investigation.
+Teenagers sometimes change their minds following these examinations and decide not to follow through with a police investigation.
 If your child doesn’t go ahead with a police investigation after the forensic medical examination, the forensic paediatrician can let you know what happens next with the medical samples.

 Help and support during medical examinations